Live Liver Donation Frequently Asked Questions

 - Non-hospital lodging costs, if needed

-Q. What about donor care after donation?
+What about donor care after donation?

-Q. How long is the living liver donor in the hospital and out of work?
+How long is the living liver donor in the hospital and out of work?

 - Most people are able to return to work after eight weeks, depending on how the surgery goes and the type of job they have.
 We advise donors to plan to be off work for 8-16 weeks.

-Q. What happens if I decide not to become a living liver donor?
+What happens if I decide not to become a living liver donor?

 If you decide not to become a donor, the recipient will remain active on the transplant list.
 The recipient also may choose to find another potential living liver donor.